 09. Make it responsive

-With three million mobile web users and counting, your design blog will be missing out on vital traffic – and goal completions – if it's not responsive.
+Nowadays, responsive web design is a prerequisite for any respectable design blog.
 Work closely with a designer and developer to help produce a design that is both eye-catching and functional.

 10. Promote it!

 There is no point in knowing how to start a blog without learning how to promote it too...
 This is where social media comes into its own.
-Create Facebook, Twitter and Google+ pages for your blog, or use existing accounts to shout about it.
-If you are involving a lot of images in your blog, why not set up Pinterest and Instagram accounts too.
+Create Facebook and Twitter pages for your blog, or use existing accounts to shout about it.
+If you are involving a lot of images in your blog, why not set up Pinterest and Instagram accounts, too?

 Most modern blogging platforms such as Squarespace provide integration for everything from Twitter and Instagram to Tumblr and Dribbble, so you can spread the message quickly and effectively.